 Chocolate Chip Cookies (Thin and Crispy Just like Tate's!)

-- Preheat oven to 325 degrees.
-Line two baking trays with parchment or foil.
-Set aside.
+- Preheat the oven to 325℉.
+Line two baking trays with parchment paper.

 - Cream sugar and butter in a mixer fitted with the paddle attachment until light and fluffy, about 2 minutes.
 Scrape down the bowl.
 Mix in egg and vanilla until well combined, scraping down the bowl as needed.
 Add flour, baking soda, and salt until blended.
 Mix in ¼ cup chocolate chips until incorporated.